maddie-aos/559_final_project/README.md

   * can be found in truffle-config.js
 * Add second check of adding new candidnate through a confirmation window before connecting to metamask
   * can be found in NewCandidate.js
+* Add second check of voting for a candidnate through a confirmation window before connecting to metamask
+  * can be found in Vote.js